Sylius/Sylius/docs/bdd/basic-usage.rst

 Describing features
 -------------------

-Let's start with writing our feature file, which will contain answers to the most important questions: Why (benefit), who (actor using the feature) and what (the feature itself).
+Let's start with writing our feature file, which will contain answers to the most important questions:
+Why (benefit), who (actor using the feature) and what (the feature itself).
 It should also include scenarios, which serve as examples of how things supposed to work.
-``features/addressing/managing_countries/adding_country.feature``
+Let's have a look at the ``features/addressing/managing_countries/adding_country.feature`` file.

 Scenario::

     @managing_countries